Sanyuvi/frontendcrm/README.md

     1. Admin can view, add, update and delete users.
     2. Admin can view, add, update and delete service request.
     3. Admin can view, add, update and delete leads.

+## Usage

+To run the application locally:

+- Clone this repository.
+- Navigate to the project directory and install dependencies using npm install.
+- Start the frontend and backend servers using npm start.
+- Access the application in your web browser at http://localhost:3000.

+## Contact

+For questions, inquiries, or additional information, please don't hesitate to contact the project maintainers:

+- Santhosh - [santhoshh2197@gmail.com]